Yasar05/Yasar05/README.md

 I have worked on End_to_end data analytics/data science projects.
 Specialized in machine learning.

+**What makes me standout from others?**
+Its the way I think.
+Its the way, how I use all my skills and my colleagues skills to derive a business solution to the problem.
+My mind never gets rest unless, it comes out solving a problem where i am involved in.

 **Soft Skills:**

 - Extremely Good at Problem solving